 What may be both a curse and a blessing is the way Narcos feeds such compelling storytelling to the viewer from such raw true events.
 The first three seasons follow the real-life escapades of the Medellin and Cali cartels as they rose and fell as Columbia's reigning drug kingpins.
 When recounting a historical timeline, however, there's only one direction you can really go after all your characters have, in keeping with reality, dropped off the perch.

-Despite this, the most recent season of Narcos managed to scrap one half of their lead cast and still deliver a fast-paced and suspenseful storyline.
+Despite this, the most recent Narcos season managed to scrap one half of their lead cast and still deliver a fast-paced and suspenseful storyline.
 Narcos season 4, however, is set to flip the whole paradigm we've become accustomed to on its head.
 To do that with such a well-established show at this stage in the game takes great guts, and can make or break a programme.
 But it's for this reason that I have faith it'll work.

 Deadline is reporting that a new cast, a new country and a new cartel are joining the ranks of Narcos season 4.
 Diego Luna (Rogue One) is set to play Miguel Ángel Félix Gallardo, the leader of the Guadalajara cartel that goes only by the name Félix.
 Godfather of the modern-day Mexican drug trade, Félix was a loyal but ruthless leader, quiet but powerful.
 Luna, who played a bit of an apprehensive hero in the acclaimed Star Wars spin-off, is taking the role of the cold and calculated cartel boss.
 His transition between roles as an actor, not to mention that I think he was expertly chosen for the running themes of the show, will be an incredibly intriguing watch.